Basjohn/ShittyTimezoneConverter/README.md

 ## How to Run

-Win: Just run the exe.
+Win: Extract DIR version and run the exe.
+Or just run the EXE from the SOLO version.
 DIR mode is more compatible, SOLO is cleaner.
+(Actually it's just the poop icon works better in dir mode)

 Nix/MacOS: Run the scripts because Pyinstall is a fussy bitch.